Nishiya Station: Platforms

-Adjacent stations

 History

 Nishiya Station opened on 1 December 1926.

 Developments

-The Kanagawa Eastern Line is an approximately 10 km link, which is operated from Nishiya to Hiyoshi via Hazawa Yokohama-Kokudai and Shin-yokohama, that enables through services between the JR East Saikyō Line and the Sōtetsu Main Line as of 30 November 2019.
+The Eastern Kanagawa Rail Link is an approximately 10 km link, which is operated from Nishiya to Hiyoshi via Hazawa Yokohama-Kokudai and Shin-yokohama, that enables through services between the JR East Saikyō Line and the Sōtetsu Main Line as of 30 November 2019.
 Through service between the Tōkyū Tōyoko Line, the Tōkyū Meguro Line and the Sōtetsu Main Line began on 18 March 2023.
 All Limited Express and Rapid trains stop at Nishiya as a result.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 24,550 passengers daily.

 The passenger figures for previous years are as shown below.